 - Buddy Programs

-For new international students the Studentenwerk Schleswig-Holstein offers the free and voluntary Buddy Program "Campus Friends" to promote integration and communication between international and German students.
+For new international students the Studentenwerk Schleswig-Holstein offers the free and voluntary Study Buddy program to promote integration and communication between international and German students.

 Do not forget to register to get in contact with a German student and find help for the first days and make a friend for your whole stay!